grechaw/marklogic-sesame-old/README.md

 gradle loadTestData
 ```

-to run tests you do not have to run this task as it is run automatically before testing.
+you are not required to run this task as it is run automatically before testing.

 (note- this gradle task requires Curl to be installed and available on your system's PATH)